Leiden Aratea: Facsimiles

-Scientific Context
+Scientific context

 Scholars often view this manuscript as something that can offer an art historical perspective, but doesn't really give much accurate astronomical information regarding constellations, planets, or other natural phenomena at the time.
 Although the majority of the information in the manuscript is not technically correct, the information can still provide an understanding of the science of astronomy at the time it was created.
 There are a few topics that could be areas of interest to astronomers, such as the Leiden Planetary Configuration, which presents a partial heliocentric theory, that Mercury and Venus orbit the Sun.
 This theory shows that among ancient astronomers there was a variety of theories being used that did not solely include the geocentric theory.
 The manuscript reflects the clarity of the night sky in the Middle Ages, a time without modern air pollution or light pollution.
 Medieval people generally had a much greater knowledge of the constellations than modern people do today.

 Description

 Text

 The text is written in the capitalis rustica script used by the Romans for literary manuscripts and kept by the Carolingians for secular works.
 The type of text was very common, and used often during these times.
-This text is taken from the Latin translations of Arateaus's poem by Germania.
+This text is taken from the Latin translations of Aratus's poem by Germanicus.
 Each image contains a text description underneath, so the manuscript is mostly considered a picture book.
-An exception to the use of the capitalis rustica script is folio 93v, the planetarium, where the routes of the planets are inscribed with quotes from Pliny's Natural History in Carolingian minuscule.
+An exception to the use of the capitalis rustica script is folio 93v, the planetarium, where the routes of the planets are inscribed with quotes from Pliny the Elder's Natural History in Carolingian minuscule.